Archived-Repositorie/Tech-Fox/README.md

 - Modloader Fabric 0.12.5 and newer

 ## How to install?
-If there is not video about your operation system but you can make video how to do that, i do be glad if you could send on issues link to video (video file for JustFox channel or youtube link if you want upload it on youtube by yourself) and i could put there
+If there is not video about your operation system but you can make video how to do that, i do be glad if you could send on [issues category](https://github.com/JustFoxx/Tech-Fox/issues) using question tag to video and i could put there.
 |Operation System|Video|
 |--|--|
 |Windows|*In making*|